ElementsProject/lightning/doc/lightning-openchannel_bump.7.md

 RBF (Replace-By-Fee) for the specified channel.
 It uses the openchannel protocol which allows for interactive transaction construction.

-*id* is the id of the channel to RBF.

-*amount* is the satoshi value that we will contribute to the channel.
-This value will be _added_ to the provided PSBT in the output which is encumbered by the 2-of-2 script for this channel.

-*initialpsbt* is the funded, incomplete PSBT that specifies the UTXOs and change output for our channel contribution.
-It can be updated, see `openchannel_update`; *initialpsbt* must have at least one input.
-Must have the Non-Witness UTXO (PSBT\_IN\_NON\_WITNESS\_UTXO) set for every input.
-An error (code 309) will be returned if this requirement is not met.

-*funding\_feerate* is an optional field.
-Sets the feerate for the funding transaction.
-Defaults to 1/64th greater than the last feerate used for this channel.

 Warning: bumping a leased channel will lose the lease.

 RETURN VALUE